 Prior to receiving treatment, you will be given an assessment to diagnose your condition.
 Understanding your medical history is part of this assessment as it allows treatment professionals to personalize a treatment plan tailored to your unique needs.
 Your medical history will give shed light on any pre-existing conditions, co-occurring diagnoses, and more.
 These variables are important as they will impact how your addiction and any associated disorders are treated.

-Drug or Alcohol Use Patterns
+Alcohol Use Patterns

 While addiction can affect anyone at any age, age generally plays a role in recovery.
 For individuals who did not receive treatment in the early stages of their addiction, underlying issues become more challenging to deal with as they become more severe over time.
 Additionally, attitude regarding addiction and addiction treatment tends to differ based on age.
-For example, the baby boomer generation has a completely different viewpoint on alcohol and drug use than millennials do.
-Moreover, studies show that older people tend to be more private and discrete about their drug or alcohol use, and tend to have more deep-rooted issues than those in their younger years.
+For example, the baby boomer generation has a completely different viewpoint on alcohol use than millennials do.
+Moreover, studies show that older people tend to be more private and discrete about their alcohol use, and tend to have more deep-rooted issues than those in their younger years.

 When considering where to attend treatment, it’s important to consider your age.
 Oftentimes, an excuse to leave Against Medical Advice (AMA) can be avoided when thinking through this in advance.
 For example, if you are an Alcohol only user (drinker) and in middle age, it can be difficult to tolerate the young heroin user for several reasons.
 It’s not uncommon for the middle age individuals to take on a parental or grandparent role and lose focus on themselves.